Crossroad in Life – A Journey Back To Health!

 Chiropractic was a major component in my healthcare treatment as it helped restore a healthy nervous system, and especially vital when your body is attacking that nervous system such as the case with autoimmune conditions.

-I also knew I made the right choice in becoming a chiropractor myself.
-I lived through one of the most scary and life-changing experiences of my life, and now I get to share that experience as well as help others regain what is truly theirs—their life!
+I lived through one of the scariest and life-changing experiences of my life, and now I get to share that experience, as well as help others (as a Holistic Life Coach), regain what is truly theirs—their life!

 Today I occasionally still get what I call “reminders” from my body when I start to stray and enter the world of absurd stressors (aka: fast-paced-society and allowing others to make decisions for me.)
 But now I know and understand the art of listening to my body; as only I can respond to myself.
 I feel I am in the best health I have ever been and continue to improve with each passing day.

 I love living in my new world!

 Throughout this website/blog, Online Holistic Health, and my book, Healthcare Freedom Revolution, I share with you what I found on my journey back to true health.
 I have pieced together the extreme corruption of what the medical profession has become— a drug-oriented monopoly, and the research to prove it!

 Allow me to share with you how I came out of the darkness of illness into the light of health and found…

 My story has been published has been featured in major health publications such as:

 Read more about Dr. Michelle Kmiec: